mroads/react-native-view-port/README.md

 # React Native Responsive View Port

-**react-native-view-port** is a light weight library that provides a function to make your React Native UI responsive.
-This package dosen't use any additional packages or libraries.
+**react-native-view-port** is a light weight library that provides a functionality to make your React Native UI responsive.
+This is an independent package dosn't use any additional packages or libraries.

-It provides a solution to convert your existing React-native project to responsive.
-It supports for apps that are built only for single orientation.
+It provides a solution to convert your existing React-native project to make it responsive.
+It supports apps that are built only for single orientation.

 To save time in making or converting react-native project responsive try this.